-Based on the procedures performed for risk identification and assessment (described in section 7), practitioners should design and perform further procedures to respond to those risks, and/or on the disclosures where material misstatements are likely to arise.
+Based on the procedures performed for risk identification and assessment, practitioners should design and perform further procedures focused on the disclosures where material misstatements are likely to arise.

-Procedures to respond to risk of material misstatements due to fraud and to suspected or identified instances of non-compliance with laws and regulations should also be performed.
+Procedures to respond to fraud risk and to suspected or actual instances of non-compliance with laws and regulations should also be performed.

-Examples of techniques that may be used for these procedures in a limited assurance engagement include, amongst others, inspection, observation, confirmation, recalculation, reperformance, analytical procedures and/or inquiry, on a standalone basis or in combination, at the level of the entity (including other entities or value chain from which the information may stem).
+Examples of procedures and techniques that may be used for these procedures in a limited assurance engagement include:

+- inspection, observation, confirmation, recalculation, reperformance, analytical procedures and inquiry, on a standalone basis or in combination, - substantive procedures, including random or targeted sampling for tests of details, depending on the type of information and population.

-Tests of details (so called substantive procedures) and/or tests of controls are not required but may be performed if deemed effective by the practitioners to collect evidence in the circumstances.
+Tests of controls are not required but may be performed if deemed effective by the practitioners to collect evidence in the circumstances.

-The nature, timing and extent of procedures to be designed and performed by the practitioners should allow them to conclude with limited assurance regarding whether sustainability statements are free from material misstatements.
+The nature, timing and extent of procedures to be designed and performed by the practitioners are a matter of professional judgment and should allow them to conclude with limited assurance regarding the absence (or not) of material misstatements.

 Procedures should be designed and performed by the practitioners to obtain sufficient appropriate evidence on which to base the limited assurance report.
+Samples in a limited assurance engagement are ordinarily less extensive than those that would be needed for a reasonable assurance engagement15 under the same circumstances.